Abhishek1033ubuntu/project-bio-carb/README.md

 ---

 ## 🚀 Quick Start & Execution
+2. Run the Simulation Engine
+To execute the comprehensive Phase 4 simulation model and generate the technical economic performance report: python simulation/run_simulation.py

+Technical Documentation
+A comprehensive technical dossier detailing the metabolic pathways, Weibull mathematical logic equations, and down-stream phase-separation decanting engineering layouts can be reviewed in the /documentation directory.

 ### 1. Prerequisites
 Ensure you have Python 3.8+ installed.
 Install the simulation dependencies: